Continuous Electrical Power from Chemical Reactions

-A fuel cell can be used to convert chemical energy from a fuel directly to electrical energy.
-Unlike batteries, fuel cells generate electricity continuously as long as external reactants (fuel + oxidant) are supplied.
+A fuel cell converts chemical energy from a fuel directly to electrical energy.
+Unlike conventional closed batteries that run down, fuel cells generate continuous electricity as long as an external supply of fuel and oxidant is maintained.

 How a Fuel Cell Works